cherisyu/flowers-recognition/README.md

 numpy cv2 etc.
 ### Data:
 the flowers dataset can be found in https://www.kaggle.com/alxmamaev/flowers-recognition/home
 the pre-trained ResNet-50 can be found in https://www.kaggle.com/cokastefan/keras-resnet-50/data
+### Details：
+There are some dirfferences from original model(VGG,ResNet).
+Using dropout to prevent over-fitting
+Using 1*1 convolution layer to perform dimension reduction
+Using batch normalization to help training
+Adding regularizer to prevent overfitting
+For KNN and SVM,
+Using validation set to select the best k, learning rate and regularizer rate.